 The cultivation of a rich humanity

 The actor’s instrument is the actor’s own body and brain but if the dramatic arts are to avoid shrinking to a self-referential, self-enclosed, detached, and isolated unit of a larger world, then the psyche upon which the actor calls must not be the actor’s own, but the character’s.
 Therefore, an actor needs to develop resources of information and experience that connect with the rest of the world — socially, culturally, historically, and politically — thereby enriching the actor’s instrument that is required to perform.
-This is why, in addition to world class faculty and well structured curriculum the Stella Adler Studio presents the Harold Clurman Arts Series which includes theater and dance theater, lectures and symposia, poetry readings and play readings, jazz and classical concerts.
-This is why we have created the Stella Adler Outreach Division whose mission is to bring free actor training to young people who can’t afford tuition while providing our tuition based students of social engagement.
+This is why, in addition to world-class faculty and well-structured curriculum the Stella Adler Studio presents the Harold Clurman Arts Series which includes theater and dance theater, lectures and symposia, poetry readings and play readings, jazz and classical concerts.
+This is why we have created the Stella Adler Arts Justice Division whose mission is to bring free actor-training to severely underserved New Yorkers who can’t afford tuition while providing our tuition based students a model of social engagement.

 Each of these principles permeates all of the Studio’s courses as the general teaching philosophy at the Adler Studio.